 - WO 640A Sample Basic Application Memo.

 - WO640A Sample PSC Memo.

 - WO 640A SAMPLE DA 61 ht wt statement.

 - WO 640A Checklist

-Please contact the proponent POC below for any questions regarding this MOS.
+Please contact the proponent POCs below for any questions regarding qualifications.

 Veterinary Corps Food Safety Warrant Officer Consultant

 5158 Blackhawk Rd., Aberdeen Proving Ground, MD 21010